sonjoonho/Imperial-College-Computing-Notes/CO331 Network and Web Security/13 - SQL Injection.md

 ## SQLi Exploitation

-### Find out who you are, what priviliges you have
+### Find out who you are, what privileges you have

 ```SQL
 SELECT user();